Introduction to VLOOKUP Function

 Lookup_value: Its the value that you want to look for in a table array.

-For example if you are looking for roll no. 110 in student table than its 110 is lookup Value.
+For example, if you are looking for roll no. 110 in student's table then its 110 is lookup Value.

 Table_array: The table from which you want to look for lookup value.

-For example if you are looking 110 in table array B5:E17.
+For example, if you are looking 110 in the table array B5:E17.
 Then B5:E17 is your table array.

 col_index_number: The column number in Table Array from which you want to fetch results.